 World Mental Health Day was celebrated for the first time on October 10, 1992.
-It was an initiative of the WFMH and is recognized by the WHO and numerous international organizations.
+It is an initiative of the WFMH and is recognized by the United Nations, WHO, country Leaders and numerous international organizations.

 This year, the World Federation for Mental Health (WFMH) has decided to make “suicide prevention” the main theme of World Mental Health Day.

 Suicidal behavior has existed throughout human history, but due to several complex factors, it has increased gradually in all parts of the world and, in the past few decades, has reached alarming statistical levels.